siyul-park/uniflow/docs/architecture.md

    +-------------------------+
 ```

-Once all nodes in a workflow are loaded into the symbol table and ports are connected, load hooks are executed to activate nodes.
-If a node is removed, unload hooks deactivate dependent nodes.
+Compiled nodes are stored in the symbol table, and symbols are connected according to their defined ports.
+Once all nodes in a workflow are loaded into the symbol table, sequential operations to activate the nodes are executed.
+When nodes are removed, deactivation operations are also executed sequentially.

-Changes in node specifications propagate to all runtime environments.

-## Runtime Process
+### Runtime Process

-Activated nodes monitor sockets or files and execute workflows.
-Each node spawns an independent process, isolating its execution flow from other nodes to optimize resource management.

-Nodes open ports through these processes and create writers to send packets to connected nodes.
-The payload is converted into common types for transmission.
-Connected nodes create readers to process waiting packets and pass the results to the next node or return them.

-Connected nodes monitor whether a new process has opened the port and create readers accordingly.
-These readers continuously process waiting packets and pass the processed results to the next node or return them.
+Activated nodes execute workflows, managing resources through independent processes to avoid affecting other operations.
+Each node exchanges packets through inter-process communication, and payloads are converted to common types for transmission.

 ```text
    +-----------------------+          +-----------------------+